Matt Hasselbeck: Tennessee Titans

 Hasselbeck with U.S. soldiers prior to kickoff at a game in November 2011.

 On July 29, 2011, Hasselbeck signed a three-year, $21 million deal to play for the Tennessee Titans.
 He was recruited by Mike Reinfeldt, the former vice president of football administration for the Seahawks and current executive vice president and the chief operating officer for the Titans, who was part of the team for four of Hasselbeck's five NFC West division championships and Super Bowl appearance.
 Hasselbeck was targeted by the Titans, who were looking for a veteran quarterback to help lead the team to wins while also mentoring first-round draft pick Jake Locker.
 The Titans finished 2011 with a 9–7 record, narrowly missing out on the final playoff berth due to losing to the Cincinnati Bengals in Week 9.
+He finished the 2011 season with 3,571 yards, 18 touchdowns, and 14 interceptions.

 Hasselbeck's first action in the 2012 season came in Week 1 against the New England Patriots after Locker left early in the game with a shoulder injury.
 Hasselbeck started the next four weeks while Locker healed, finishing 2–2 in those starts; his victories were at home against Pittsburgh (the first Titans win over Pittsburgh since 2008) and at Buffalo, winning on a last-minute touchdown to Nate Washington.
 The Titans went 6–10 on the season.
+He finished with 1,367 yards, seven touchdowns, and five interceptions in eight games.

 On March 18, 2013, Hasselbeck was released by the Titans.